H-2A Adverse Effect Wage Rates

 Historical AEWR Archive

-- Section II: Non-Range Occupations for Field Workers and Livestock Workers (combined) - AEWR Table (Effective March 30 to June 30, 2023)
+- Range and Non-Range Occupations for Field Workers and Livestock Workers combined (Effective March 30 to June 30, 2023)